 \section{Self-consistency check of the propagator}

 In this section, we verify the equivalence between the two approaches in deriving the two-point propagator, as presented in equations \eqref{eq:Wickpropagator} and \eqref{Greenfucntion} respectively.
-This can be achieved by choosing $x' = (0, 0, \vec 0)$ in \eqref{Greenfucntion} such that
+Since the expression (\ref{Greenfucntion}) is manifestly invariant under Poincar\'e transformations, we can choose $x' = (0, 0, \vec 0)$ such that

 To proceed with the above integral represented by a red line interval in Fig. \ref{fig:diag-integral-propagator}, we rotate the two parts $\theta>0$ and $\theta<0$ into different half imaginary coordinate axes represented by the blue line and the purple line, respectively.
 When rotating to the blue line, we cross a pole at $\omega=\omega_{\vec p}-i\epsilon$ and obtain a contribution by using the residue theorem.